-Spent the bulk of the day preparing my final Electone upload to YouTube for 2016.
+Spent the bulk of the day preparing my final Yamaha Electone YouTube upload for 2016.
 Song I chose was tomorrow, a 90s J-Pop hit by Chage and Aska.

 A little over my head with this.
-The arrangement looked plain and straightforward, but it had all sorts of tricky syncopation hidden everywhere.
+The score looked plain and straightforward, but it had all sorts of tricky syncopation hidden everywhere.
 Moreover, I only started working on this on Monday evening.
-Really had to focus just to ensure I got, most things, right.
+Really had to focus just to ensure I get most things … right.

-At the same time, running into the typical situation with my uploads.
-Again, I’m using an arrangement published over 25 years ago i.e. with registrations (programming) not meant for the current generation of Electone organs.
-I needed to re-programme practically all of the sounds just for the song to sound normal.
-Solution for this is, of course, to just stick to playing new arrangements, for which it’s a breeze to purchase modern registrations off the net, plunk in, and play.
+At the same time, I once again encountered that situation.
+Like most of my uploads for this year, I’m using an arrangement published over two decades ago i.e. with registration data (programming) not meant for the current generation of Yamaha Electone organs.
+I practically needed to re-programme all the sounds just for the song to sound normal.
+Solution for this is, of course, to just stick to playing modern Electone scores, for which it’s a breeze to purchase registration data off the net.
 But doing this creates a dilemma for me.
 The classic one.

-What am I going to do with all the arrangements I’ve collected for 30 years?
-Some of which are truly creative and inspirational, just … lacking in modern sounds and drums programming for the current Electone Stagea generation of digital organs.
+What do I do with all the retro Electone scores and arrangements I’ve collected for 30 years?
+Some of which are truly, truly creative and inspirational.
+The only thing “wrong” with these is solely that they lack modern sounds and drums programming.

 I can’t just shelf them away to rot, can I?

-My conundrum since returning to the Electone in 2008.
+Sigh, it’s my conundrum since returning to the Electone in 2008.
 While I’m uploading a song named tomorrow on New Year’s Eve, I’m clinging onto yesterday.
-In the process ensuring reduced views for my channel because my uploads will always sound retro to an extent, no matter how I redo the registrations.
+In the process, ensuring reduced views for my channel because my uploads will always sound retro to an extent, no matter how well I redo the registrations.
 I ought to give some serious thought to this.
 Perhaps weave a New Year Resolution around it.